Nursing Negligence Claims

 Nurses provide pivotal care to patients in both NHS and private hospitals.
 Nurses are responsible for ensuring that patients are given the correct medication, and that their health is monitored during their treatment and recovery.
 In most cases the care provided by nurses is exemplary.
 However mistakes can be made leading to devastating consequences for the patient.

 If you have suffered from a nursing error, within the last three years, TRUE Solicitors may be able to help you to make a claim.
-TRUE Solicitors has a team of specialist lawyers whose experience and expertise who can help you obtain the maximum compensation in the shortest possible time.
+Our medical negligence experts can help you obtain the maximum compensation in the shortest possible time.
 We handle all claims on a No Win, No Fee basis.

 Call us on 0344 854 7000 to discuss your claim, or submit your details below and we’ll call you back at a time convenient for you.